renejra/mortgage-app/README.md

 # mortgage-app
 Streamlit app to calculate stats and monthly payments of a loan

+## Web usage
+You can just visit the [app's url](https://renejra-portfolio-opt-portfolio-opt-omsk4q.streamlit.app/)

-## Installation
+## Local installation
 - Create a new conda environment and activate it
-- Install `requirements.txt` and streamlit
+- Install dependencies from `requirements.txt`

-## Run
-You can run the app by entering `streamlit run app.py` on a bash terminal
+- Run the app by entering `streamlit run app.py` on a terminal